 On the windows colored film yellow on the left and pink on the right.
 Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and sky on the lower window sill.
 The windows will also reflect the Intertwining Lur as more and less as darkness falls.

 Semaphores / Machine Sonification / Emotion

-They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through the space as the station doors open and close.
+They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through space as the station doors open and close.
 Patterns of material flowing in relation to stepper activation will be further explored.

-The steppers motors also make interesting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.
+The stepper motors also make interesting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.

 VR / Where artists invent the future